cilium/cilium/Documentation/contributing.rst

     $ sudo pip install sphinx

-You should start with the :ref:`gs_guide`, which walks you through the set-up, such as installing Vagrant, getting the Cilium sources, and going through some Cilium basics.
+You should start with the `gs_guide`, which walks you through the set-up, such as installing Vagrant, getting the Cilium sources, and going through some Cilium basics.

 Vagrant Setup
 ~~~~~~~~~~~~~

-While the :ref:`gs_guide` uses a Vagrantfile tuned for the basic
+While the `gs_guide` uses a Vagrantfile tuned for the basic walk through, the
-walk through, the setup for the Vagrantfile in the root of the Cilium
+setup for the Vagrantfile in the root of the Cilium tree depends on a number of
-tree depends on a number of environment variables and network setup
+environment variables and network setup that are managed via
-that are managed via ``contrib/vagrant/start.sh``.
+``contrib/vagrant/start.sh``.

 Using the provided Vagrantfile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^